The State Board of

 provides meeting webcasts for people

 interested in watching from a computer or device.
-Archived webcasts are also
+The archived webcasts are also

 available.
 If you experience technical difficulties with a webcast, call